 Ralph James Savarese, Author of Reasonable People: A Memoir of Autism and Adoption, See It Feelingly, and When This Is Over: Pandemic Poems.

-“Truly uplifting, this book illustrates the miracle of dialogue when it occurs with honesty and integrity.
+“Truly uplifting, this story illustrates the miracle of dialogue when it occurs with honesty and integrity.
 It can serve as a model to unite us against the evils of racism so prevalent in our society today.”

 Harold Kasimow, Author of Interfaith Activism: Abraham Joshua Heschel and Religious Diversity, editor of Abraham Joshua Heschel Today, and co-editor of Pope Francis and Interreligious Dialogue.